-The increases are due to the adoption by Givex of both a stock option plan and a restricted share unit plan as part of the Transaction (as more fully described above).
+Share-based compensation expense is due to the adoption by Givex of both a stock option plan and a restricted share unit plan as part of the Transaction (as more fully described above).
 The purpose of these plans is to assist Givex in attracting and retaining key employees, officers, directors, and consultants who will contribute to the Corporation's long-term success by providing them incentives that align their interests with those of the shareholders of the Company.
 The Plans are administered by the Board.
+See "Critical Accounting Policies and Estimates" below for more information on how share-based compensation expense is accounted for.